 Venture Capital Funds use identical carry structures despite dramatically different risk profiles.
 VC managers invest in early-stage companies with high failure rates but potential for outsized returns.
 The power law distribution of VC returns (where a few big winners drive all returns) makes carry particularly valuable for successful GPs.

-Hedge Funds typically charge the "2 and 20" fee structure - 2% management fees plus 20% performance fees.
+Hedge Funds typically charge the “2 and 20” fee structure — 2% management fees plus 20% performance fees.
 Unlike private equity, hedge funds often have no hurdle rate or use low hurdles (0-6%).
 The high water mark provision replaces the long-term clawback mechanism since investors can redeem capital quarterly or annually.
+For real-estate funds and infrastructure, pro rata distribution of preferred returns layers in before any carry mechanic kicks in.

 Tax Treatment and Controversy